Charles Pace

 Charles J. Pace (born c.
-1950) is the current leader of The Branch, The Lord Our Righteousness, the supposed successor group the Branch Davidians after 1993.
+1950) is the current leader of The Branch, The Lord Our Righteousness, the supposed successor group of the Branch Davidians after 1993.
 According to the Toronto Star, he is from Collingwood, Canada.
-He joined the Branch Davidians in the 1980s, but he left just before the Waco siege that destroyed the Mt.
+He joined the Branch Davidians in the 1980s, but he left before the Waco siege that destroyed the Mt.
 Carmel center.
-He claims to be the successor to David Koresh as the prophet of the Branch Davidians, though he does not use the word "prophet".
-He returned to Waco, Texas in 1994 after having left the Mount Carmel Center in the mid-1980s in order to start his own religious movement.
-He is trained as a reflexologist, nutritionist, and colon therapist, according to the Toronto Star.
+He claims to be the successor to David Koresh as the prophet of the Branch Davidians (though he does not use the word "prophet").
+He returned to Waco, Texas, in 1994 after having left the Mount Carmel Center in the mid-1980s in order to start his own religious movement.
+He is trained as a reflexologist, nutritionist and colon therapist, according to the Toronto Star.
 A tractor reportedly amputated his foot sometime before April 2013.
 National Public Radio and other news sources note that he is an herbalist and gardener.
 He is married to Alex Pace and has two children, Michael and Angela Pace.